pherjung/nemomobile-ux.github.io/installing-glacier.md

 Open the settings of the selected virtual machine and select "Storage".
 Change "sailfishos.vdi" to the extracted virtual machine image "SFOSGlacier.vdi".

-To get the latest Nemo packages follow the installations instructions on the top of this page.
+To get the latest Nemo Mobile packages follow the installation instructions on the top of this page.